mlpce/bldstlua/README.md

 directory before invoking ./vbccbld.sh.
 The script expects the directory layout to be the same as that provided by the 'repo sync'.

+## build/ziprel.sh

+After running gccbld.sh or vbccbld.sh, ziprel.sh can be used to generate a zip file at build/8.3/STLUA.ZIP.
+The zip contains LUA.TTP, LUAC.TTP, license files, a short README.TXT and REVISION.TXT.
+The latter contains the repo names and revisions used during the build.
+The zip file contains filenames in uppercase 8.3 format, suitable for copying to an Atari ST.

 ## Lattice C native build

 The Lattice C build is not scripted and needs to be done manually.
 See the [native build instructions](build/NATIVE.md).